MatrixCreate/craft-starter-docs/docs/content-blocks/video.md

 ### Alternative Poster Image

-[Screenshot: Alternative Poster Image section with "Add an image", "Upload a file", and "Search" buttons, plus blue info text "Choose an alternative poster image if you don't like the default option"]

 **Alternative Poster Image** – Optional custom video thumbnail
 - **Add an image** – Select from existing assets
 - **Upload a file** – Upload a new poster image directly